marcojakob/javafx-ui-sandbox/javafx-dialogs/README.md

 ## JavaFX Dialogs ##

 ---
-**Note:** If you are using JavaFX 8 you may want to check out the (official) [ControlsFX](http://fxexperience.com/controlsfx/) project which contains some nice dialogs!
+**Note:** If you are using JavaFX 8 you may want to check out the [JavaFX 8 Dialogs blog post](http://code.makery.ch/blog/javafx-8-dialogs/) which explains how to use the great [ControlsFX](http://fxexperience.com/controlsfx/) dialogs!
-This is the reason why this project will not be actively developed further and will only work for JavaFX 2.

 ---